 Safety Best Practices

-1. Tightness: Confirm the harness is snug against your child’s body.
+- Tightness: The harness should be snug against your child’s body.
 You shouldn’t be able to pinch any slack at the shoulders.

-2. Positioning: Place the harness straps at or below your child’s shoulders for rear-facing and at or above for forward-facing.
+- Positioning: Harness straps go at or below your child’s shoulders for rear-facing, and at or above for forward-facing.

-3. Buckle Check: Always make certain the buckle is securely fastened and the chest clip is positioned at armpit level.
+- Buckle Check: Confirm the buckle is firmly fastened and the chest clip is at armpit level.

 Tips for Keeping Your Child Warm While Buckled In

 Start with a snug, long-sleeved shirt and add a fleece or sweater on top.
-Instead of bulky coats, use a thin, insulated jacket that won’t interfere with the harness.
-A blanket can provide extra warmth without compromising safety—just drape it over them once they’re buckled in.
+Skip the thick coat and use a thin, insulated jacket that won’t interfere with the harness.
+A blanket draped over them after buckling adds warmth without any safety trade-off.

 Frequently Asked Questions